rautarchana9/multunus-website/source/blog/2016-03-23-Growing-Consumer-startups-Part-2-Getting-to-Empathy-Using-Experiments.html.markdown

 - featured
 ---

+Summary: This is just some placeholder data to demonstrate how article summary works for middleman blog READMORE
 In this post, we dive into the gory details of performing experiments to cross the Pre-Empathy stage in a Consumer Startup.

 [If that makes no sense to you, read